iver-wharf/iver-wharf.github.io/docs/tutorials/oidc/README.md

 In azure create a new app registration as a 'web' application.
 The web platform is used specifically for the oath-tools callback.
 OBS!
-It is not used in wharf, wharf uses the SPA type platform.
+It is not used in Wharf, Wharf uses the SPA type platform.
 Use the callback url `https://oauth.tools/callback/code` for testing.
 In the next step of the tutorial this is used to verify the flow works.
 ![azure-config-auth](azure-config-auth.png)